PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 private-output success fingerprints/statistics and the existing zero-owner evidence, and repeat one strictly sequential zero-SWAP artifact control.
 Do not create a pull request.

+## QLinear Concat/Conv public-output safety: completed state

+The second QLinear semantic correction is complete.
+After planning all input rewrites and metadata updates but before axis validation or mutation, the helper now rejects any pending tensor-shape update whose tensor is a declared ModelIR output.
+Pattern 1 public Dequantize outputs therefore remain complete no-ops instead of changing from NCHW to NHWC.
+The guard is intentionally plan-based: an already physical NHWC public Dequantize output with no pending update still allows the safe singleton-Reshape optimization to proceed.
+Successful private- output behavior and statistics are unchanged.
+The explicit guard expands the raw owner from 607 to 612 lines.

+The focused owner contract and architecture selector pass `19 passed, 246 deselected in 0.60s`; no strict xfail remains.
+The changed-file branch regression passes `590 passed in 24.47s`.
+The TensorFlow-import-blocked optional- boundary suite passes `11 passed in 9.27s`.
+Targeted test Ruff, Python compilation, and whitespace checks pass.

+YuNet INT8 was run strictly sequentially at commit `a4e4bff9` and with the public-output guard.
+Both runs passed `-cotof` with `max_abs=0`, zero process- tree SWAP, and durations of 6.426 and 5.259 seconds.
+Internal pass metrics are identical.
+Float32/float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated-schema artifacts are byte-identical; the three JSON files differ only in output-directory and temporary-file paths.

+Changed files are the central raw helper, focused public-boundary fixtures, architecture source-order gate, and three branch documents.
+Public API, CLI, successful behavior/statistics, artifacts, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, the 612-line helper has a complete four-pattern positive/rejection contract and no known strict xfail.
+If moved, perform an exact mechanical extraction into a focused pass-family module, keep a thin private lowerer wrapper and the single syntactic call/two runtime boundaries, prove old/new AST identity after function-name normalization, and repeat focused, branch, optional-boundary, and one strictly sequential zero-SWAP artifact control.
+Do not create a pull request.